carpentries/instructor-training/03-feedback.md

  - **Presentation feedback** focuses on the manner of delivery of the lesson; is the presenter effectively commanding the attention of the room?
 Common mistakes are mumbling and speaking too quietly, growing impatient with mistakes or questions, and speaking too fast to follow.

  - **Content feedback** focuses on the actual material and its layout in the lesson; is the lesson planned and constructed as well as possible?
-Common mistakes include skipping 'obvious' steps, making forward references to things that haven't been explained yet, and dwelling on minuta when the basics haven't yet been clarified.
+Common mistakes include skipping 'obvious' steps, making forward references to things that haven't been explained yet, and dwelling on minutia when the basics haven't yet been clarified.

 Outside-In feedback's great strength is to narrow the scope of the question posed to us as reviewer; rather than a nebulous 'what's wrong with this picture?', we have three smaller and more specific categories of things to look for.
 This technique can be used in two main ways; first, try composing a list for each category of common mistakes you have seen before, and refer to that list when reviewing a colleague - do they repeat any of those classic mistakes?
 By laying out the greatest hits of bad presenting beforehand, we turn the previously nebulous exercise of giving feedback into a series of yes/no questions.
 Second, Outside-In can be used in a more open ended sense, to watch for quirks unique to the presenter at hand; by parsing the question along the three main components of presenting, even open-ended feedback becomes easier to generate.